Why does the computer seem to always get the right rolls when

 for Game Center Multi-Player.
 You can find detailed instructions

-on this Backgammon RT Game Center Tips
+on this Backgammon Tutor Game Center Tips

 How do I play games with other people on the Internet?